Hanumanasana or forward split has been my favorite yoga pose since the day I started practicing.

-Hanumanasana or forward split has been my favorite yoga pose since the day I started practicing.
-I have stupidly long hamstrings and equally open hips so I was basically born to do this stretch.
+I have stupidly long hamstrings and equally open hips so I was born to do this stretch.

-The psoas and iliacus are together called the iliopsoas because they meet and form a common tendon that connects to a knob of bone called the lesser trochanter.
-The iliacus goes from the lesser trochanter to wrap the inside of the hip or bowl of the pelvis, while the psoas rises up to attach along the lumbar spine.
+The iliacus goes from the lesser trochanter to wrap the inside of the hip or bowl of the pelvis, while the psoas rise up to attach along the lumbar spine.

 Almost every psoas stretch is also an iliacus stretch by dint of their mutual attachment at the inner thigh.
-Along with my loose hamstrings I have very long psoas muscles and don’t often feel the psoas and iliacus when doing conventional stretches of these muscles.
+Along with my loose hamstrings, I have very long psoas muscles and don’t often feel the psoas and iliacus when doing conventional stretches of these muscles.

-But when I do a handstand and work my split while upside down I can get an extremely sensational stretch of both the psoas and iliacus muscles.
 The key to getting the deepest stretch in this position is to square the hips as much as you can while separating the legs as far apart as possible.
 As well as engaging the abdominals to the best of your ability.

 There are two important factors to be aware of.